 Raven Tools provide an SEO analysis and online marketing solution that brings all the various elements in your SEO campaigns like research, analysis, and reporting into a unified and intuitive platform.
 Agencies use Raven to manage all their client data from a single location.
 Additionally, users can integrate their campaigns with over twenty different data connectors including Google Analytics, AdWords, Bing Ads, Facebook Ads, Twitter, and more.

-Founded in 2007, Raven was initially focused very much on SEO with their rank checker tool.
+Founded in 2007, Raven initially focused on SEO with their rank checker tool.
 However, in 2012, Google effectively killed the rank checker tool by refusing to allow Raven to scrape their search results for rank checking.
-By 2012 Raven had expanded their offering to include a site auditor, social media tracking, and AdWords and WordPress management features.
+By 2012 Raven expanded their offering to include a site auditor, social media tracking, and AdWords and WordPress management features.

 To help you figure out if Raven Tools is suited to your needs, we have spent some time reviewing the product and assessed each feature in detail.
 Read on to learn how we rate Raven tools and discuss things like pricing, use cases, and functionality.